 I’ve had the transmission apart for a while (to replace the clutch) and finally got around to having the work done.

-Two people were recommended, Tom Sahines and Merritt Carden.
-Tom Sahines was too busy and he gave me Merritt’s number.
-I sent my gears and input shaft to Merritt at the end of July and went to pick them up 10 days later.
+Two people were recommended, Tom Sahines and Merrit Carden.
+Tom Sahines was too busy and he gave me Merrit’s number.
+I sent my gears and input shaft to Merrit at the end of July and went to pick them up 10 days later.

 His garage was his machine shop.
 It was packed with junk in addition to a (if I remember correctly, and old Bridgeport) mill, drill press, hydraulic press, etc. It was one of those shops where the owner knows where everything is, but if you moved one thing two feet, it would take him a month to find it.

 I picked the gears up at the beginning of August.
-Merritt carefully unwrapped each gear to show me his work.
+Merrit carefully unwrapped each gear to show me his work.
 In some cases, the gears were not only drilled for lightness but the walls were also machined – all this on hardened steel.
 The quality of the work was clearly apparent.
-Look at the photographs – they speak for Merritt’s beautiful work.
+Look at the photographs – they speak for Merrit’s beautiful work.
 More pitures here.

 7475 Shady Hollow Dr

 Newark, Ca 94560